spear-sim/spear/docs/content_guidelines.md

 │   |   └── ExponentialHeightFog       #
 │   ├── HDRI                           #
 │   |   └── HDRIBackdrop               #
-│   ├── Lights                         # Only indoor lights are allowed here.
+│   ├── Lights                         # Only outdoor lights are allowed here.
 All indoor lights should be represented as a │   |   |                              # LightComponent attached to a StaticMeshActor or Actor in the Meshes directory.
-This │   |   |                              # convention is convenient because it will force the LightComponent to move together │   |   |                              # with the StaticMeshComponents that represent the light.
+This │   |   |                              # convention is advantageous because it will force the LightComponent to move together │   |   |                              # with the StaticMeshComponents that represent the light.
 │   |   |                              #
 │   |   ├── DirectionalLight           #